thearmankarapetyan/Virtual-Tutoring-Application/README.md

 ## Overview

 This documentation provides information about the "Virtual Tutoring" application, which utilizes OpenAI's API to create a virtual tutor.
-This tool allows users to receive answers and explanations for their questions.
+This tool allows users to receive answers and explanations for their academic questions.

 ## Description